 NATIONAL FILM and SOUND ARCHIVEThe National Film and Sound Archive of Australia is the nation’s living archive – collecting, preserving and sharing our rich audiovisual heritage.

-SCREEN AUSTRALIAScreen Australia is the Federal Government’s primary agency for supporting Australian screen production.
+SCREEN AUSTRALIA is the Federal Government’s primary agency for supporting Australian screen production.
 In partnership with filmmakers, Screen Australia aims to create an Australian industry that is innovative, culturally important and commercially sustainabl

 SCREEN NSW Established to foster and facilitate excellence and growth in the film and television industry in New South Wales.